analythium/openfaas-rstats-templates/README.md

 ### Setup

-It is recommended to read the [OpenFaaS docs](https://docs.openfaas.com/) first and set up a local or remote Kubernetes or Docker Swarm installation with OpenFaaS deployed to the cluster (see docs [here](https://docs.openfaas.com/deployment/)).
+It is recommended to read the [OpenFaaS docs](https://docs.openfaas.com/) first and set up a local or remote [Kubernetes cluster](https://docs.openfaas.com/deployment/kubernetes/) or [faasd](https://docs.openfaas.com/deployment/faasd/) with
-To get going quickly,
-follow the official OpenFaaS [workshop](https://docs.openfaas.com/tutorials/workshop/), or enroll into the free
+OpenFaaS deployed.
+To get going quickly, follow the official OpenFaaS [workshop](https://docs.openfaas.com/tutorials/workshop/), read the book [Serverless For Everyone Else](https://gumroad.com/l/serverless-for-everyone-else) by Alex Ellis, or enroll into the free
 [Introduction to Serverless on Kubernetes](https://www.edx.org/course/introduction-to-serverless-on-kubernetes) course.

-See recommended [setup steps](examples/README.md) for the R template examples.
+See recommended [setup steps](https://github.com/analythium/openfaas-rstats-examples) for the R template examples.

 ### Make a new function

 Use the [`faas-cli`](https://github.com/openfaas/faas-cli) and pull R templates: